rxue/learning-dirary/books/jvm/java/ee/jpa/java-persistence-with-hibernate/2ed2023/part-2-managing-strategies/README.md

 primary benifit of `@OneToMany`: *navigational access* to data - access data data by calling only methods of Java *domain model*

-But in practice, ask yourself do you always need all of the *many* side of `@OneToMany`, i.e. the `Bid` collections in the example?
-If you usually need only a *subset* of the collection or need sorting, the extra Java code brings about significant complexity!
-This is the mentioned *maintenance baggage*.
-The author mentioned:
+But in practice, ask yourself do you always need all of the *many* side of `@OneToMany`, i.e. the `Bid` collections in the example? **If you usually need only a *subset* of the collection or need sorting, the extra Java code brings about significant complexity!
+This is the mentioned *maintenance baggage*** As to such case, the author mentioned:

 > In our experience, this is frequent source of problems and bugs, especially for ORM beginners